-- 7.25 Each School Post Awards Board Panel is a subcommittee of the Anglia Ruskin Awards Board with delegated responsibility to review student academic progress.

-- 7.26 The terms of reference for School Post Awards Board Panels are:

-- to review the academic achievement of students registered within the School and determine the necessary future actions for students for whom the Anglia Ruskin Awards Board has made one of the following decisions:

-- Cannot Confer Intended Award;

-- Cannot Proceed;

-- Defer;

-- Discontinue (and eligible to seek admission to an alternative course);

-- Proceed Trailing;

-- ➢ Refer;

-- to review the academic profile of any student for whom the Anglia Ruskin Awards Board was unable to make a decision or for any student the Anglia Ruskin Awards Board has specifically referred to the Panel; - to determine that an individual student who has failed a module at the first attempt should be required to undertake the method of re-assessment, as agreed by the MAP, following further tuition.
-Such decisions are made where, in the opinion of the Panel, the student's performance to date suggests that the likelihood of successful retrieval of first attempt failure in the module(s) concerned without further tuition is low.
-These decisions are subject to the limits prescribed in the Regulation 2.30; - to determine, in cases where the total volume of module re-assessment for an individual student (as proposed by each MAP) is excessive, a revised schedule of (re)assessment in terms of timing, form and attendance requirements, in order to ensure that an individual student's assessment load in any one assessment period is reasonable and appropriate; - to oversee the completion of retrieval packages for students for whom the Anglia Ruskin Awards Board has made a decision of Cannot Proceed or Cannot Confer Intended Award; - to approve cases where a Deputy Head of School has provisionally approved the transfer of a student's registration from one course to another course (not necessarily within the School) and for which any conditions of transfer have been met and to approve the transfer of credit and associated marks or grades. - 7.27 The constitution for School Post Awards Board Panels is: - Deputy Dean of Faculty or Director of Studies Chair - All Deputy Heads of School within the School - All Course Leaders within the School Vice-Chair - 7.28 The quorum for meetings of School Post Awards Board Panels is either one third of the total membership or four members, whichever is the greater, and must include either a Deputy Dean or a Director of Studies.
+- 7.25 Each School Post Awards Board Panel is a subcommittee of the ARU Awards Board with delegated responsibility to review student academic progress. - 7.26 The terms of reference for School Post Awards Board Panels are: - to review the academic achievement of students registered within the School and determine the necessary future actions for students for whom the ARU Awards Board has made one of the following decisions: - Cannot Confer Intended Award; - Cannot Proceed (Repeat Year of Study and Retrieval Package Required); - Defer; - Discontinue; - Proceed Trailing; - ➢ Refer; - to review the academic profile of any student for whom the ARU Awards Board was unable to make a decision or for any student the ARU Awards Board has specifically referred to the Panel; - to determine that an individual student who has failed a module at the first attempt should be required to undertake the method of re-assessment, as agreed by the MAP, following further tuition.
+Such decisions are made where, in the opinion of the Panel, the student's performance to date suggests that the likelihood of successful retrieval of first attempt failure in the module(s) concerned without further tuition is low69.
+These decisions are subject to the limits prescribed in the Regulation 2.26; - to determine, in cases where the total volume of module re-assessment for an individual student (as proposed by each MAP) is excessive, a revised schedule of (re)assessment in terms of timing, form and attendance requirements, in order to ensure that an individual student's assessment load in any one assessment period is reasonable and appropriate;

-&lt;sup>72 A student is entitled to request to undertake further tuition prior to undertaking the re-assessment in a module where it has not been explicitly required by the MAP or School Post Awards Panel
+69 A student is entitled to request to undertake further tuition prior to undertaking the re-assessment in a module where it has not been explicitly required by the MAP or School Post Awards Panel